Zhang Jingsheng

 Loosely inspired by Havelock Ellis, Zhang's sexual thought centers on the absorption of bodily fluids produced during sex, which he saw as important for sexual pleasure and the vitality of the resulting children.
 His political writings outlined a utopian "New China" which would govern society according to aesthetics and sentimentality.
 This "aesthetic state" would institute a national eugenics program to resolve what he perceived as the weaknesses of the Chinese race.
 Although he enjoyed a brief period of academic prestige for his works in the early 1920s, the scandal around Sex Histories destroyed his professional reputation, and he became disconnected from academia.
 Posthumous scholarly opinions on him and his work range from dismissive to highly supportive.
 His son Zhang Chao, a local official in Raoping, collected his works and worked to promote his legacy during the 1980s.
-His former home was rebuilt by the county government in 2004 and converted into Dr. Zhang Jingsheng Park.
-Collections of his writing began to be published during the 1980s, but a full republication of Sex Histories was not made until 2005, likely due to obscenity laws.
+His former home was rebuilt by the county government in 2004 and converted into a park named Dr. Zhang Jingsheng Park.
+Collections of his writing began to be published during the 1980s, but Sex Histories was not fully republished until 2005, likely due to obscenity laws.

 Early life and education

-On 20 February 1888, Zhang Jiangliu (张江流) was born in Darongpu Village, Fubin Town, in Raoping County, a rural county in eastern Guangzhou.
+On 20 February 1888, Zhang Jiangliu was born in Darongpu Village, Fubin Town, in Raoping County, a rural county in eastern Guangzhou.
 He was the third child of a well-to-do merchant family.
-Before settling in rural Guangzhou, his father Zhang Zhihe and grandfather Zhang Xiangruo were affluent Overseas Chinese merchants active in Malaysia, Vietnam, and Singapore.
+Before settling in rural Guangzhou, his father Zhang Zhihe and grandfather Zhang Xiangruo were affluent Overseas Chinese merchants active in Malaya, Vietnam, and Singapore.
 Zhang's father took a concubine when Zhang was young, causing great division and strife in his family.
 During the Qing period, having concubines was a common means to demonstrate one's wealth.

-Zhang first attended a traditional private elementary school in a nearby village, where his teacher gave him the name Gongshi (公室 (state bureaucracy)), derived from the work of ancient philosopher Li Si.
+Zhang first attended a traditional private elementary school in a nearby village, where his teacher gave him the name Gongshi, derived from the work of ancient philosopher Li Si.
 In 1903, he attended the western-style No. 1 Primary School in Raoping, and moved to nearby Shantou in 1904 to study at Tongwen High School.

 In 1907, Zhang tested into the Whampoa Military Primary School (the precursor to the Whampoa Military Academy), a provincial military academy that had been recently established as part of the Qing dynasty's military modernization program.
-Whampoa required the study of a foreign language and Zhang's year cohort was randomly assigned French.
-He became a supporter of the Tongmenghui revolutionary organization through its Min Bao (民報 (Civic News)) newspaper, which took a socialist, anti-statist position, inspired by a variety of European philosophers.
+Whampoa required the study of a foreign language, and Zhang's year cohort was randomly assigned French.
+He became a supporter of the Tongmenghui revolutionary organization through its Min Bao newspaper, which took a socialist, anti-statist position, inspired by a variety of European philosophers.
 Among the journal's major ideological inspirations was Jean-Jacques Rousseau, a French Enlightenment-era philosopher heavily championed in columns by Wang Jingwei due to his emphasis of the social contract and natural rights.
 The deputy director of Whampoa, Tongmenghui member Zhao Sheng, connected Zhang with his revolutionary contacts.